-Once you enter Connect, simply open the menu on the left to select "Paths" (the last menu option)
+Once you enter Connect, just open the menu on the left side to select "Trips" (the last option in the menu).

-The great advantage of doing this through Connect is that we can do it with Google maps, both "map" and "satellite" maps, which are much more familiar to the vast majority.
+The great advantage of doing it through Connect is that 1TP10We can do it with Google maps, both with the "map" and "satellite" ones, which are much more familiar to most people.

-Creating a route is very simple, you just have to create waypoints and they will be automatically linked.
-In the menu on the right we have access to all the data, the most important one being "stay on roads".
-With that option selected we just have to put a waypoint in each of the road junctions you find.
-But if you want to make a route on a road that is not marked as a road, like a path that is seen in the satellite image, you just deselect that option and put the next waypoint.
+Creating a route is very simple.
+You only have to create waypoints and they will be joined automatically.
+In the menu on the right we have access to all the data, being the most important the "stay on roads".
+With that option selected we only have to put a waypoint in each of the road crossings that you find.
+But if you want to make a route on a road that is not marked as a road, such as a trail that you see in the satellite image, simply deselect that option and set the next waypoint.

 By playing with these options, you will create your route.
 As you put in points, you will have information about the distance of the route, as well as the height of the route with its profile.
 By entering an average pace, you will also know how long it will take you to do it.

 In this route I have used a little bit all the options.
 I have started following the path of a river, so I have had to deactivate the option to stay on roads and I have created more waypoints.
 Once you arrive to a road, you select again the option and with only 5 or 6 waypoints you create a quite long route, until you arrive to a new point where you deviate from the road and you would have to make a climb by a small path, then you create again multiple points.

 Once back in town, just select "Loop with start" and the route automatically ends where you started, creating a circular route and via the shortest path.
 Preparing this route took no more than two minutes, it's a very simple way to set up your trail rides.